zgc7009/Litify/README.md

 ## Package (v1.1)

-If installing the unamanged package, the role and profile metadata will need to be deployed or manually configured in the org that the package is installed in.
-It is advised you deploy this repo from GitHub instead of installing the package if possible.
+If installing the unamanged package, you will want to deploy the role and profile metadata or manually configure it in the org that the package is installed in.
+It is advised you install or deploy this into a fresh org to avoid unwanted conflicts with existing org configurations.
 For manual configuration, see meatadata files for required settings.

 https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4T000001ZCeq